WinnieYLL/other-mini-projects/README.md

 # other-mini-projects
-*   Implementation of AVL trees to implement an ordered map
+*   Implementation of AVL tree dictionary with generic types for keys and values
-*   Implementation of hash tables
+*   Implementation of hash tables with quadratic probing